 Biography of Col. Paul Cook (Ret.)

 Col. Paul Cook (ret.) was elected to serve in the US House of Representatives in November 2012.
 He represents California’s 8th Congressional District which includes the high desert communities of San Bernardino County as well as Mono and Inyo counties.
-He currently serves on the House Armed Services, Foreign Affairs, and Veterans’ Affairs committees.
+He currently serves on the House Armed Services, Natural Resources, and Foreign Affairs committees.

 An infantry officer who served with distinction in the United States Marine Corps and a veteran of the Vietnam War, Col. Cook’s military career spanned twenty-six years.
 His actions in combat earned him a number of honors, including two Purple Hearts and the Bronze Star Medal with a V for valor.
 He retired from the Marine Corps in 1992 as a colonel.